 Law firm billing codes

 Separate from descriptions, billing codes convey—at a high level—which activities or expenses a client is being billed for.

 These codes should, at the very least, be consistent within your firm.
 Another way of doing this is to use standard billing codes as outlined below.

 If your law firm works with larger clients, your billing process may include an extra step: Formatting your bills to use LEDES billing codes for time and expense entries.

-LEDES, or Legal Electronic Data Exchange Standard, is a standard format for electronic legal billing that uses specific format guidelines.
-It makes it easier for large organizations to handle large amounts of files and data, and assess invoices, as all they will all be coded in the same format.
+LEDES stands for Legal Electronic Data Exchange Standard.
+LEDES billing is a standard format for electronic legal billing that uses specific format guidelines.
+It makes it easier for large organizations to handle large amounts of files and data, and assess invoices, as they will all be coded in the same format.

 Unless your client specifically asks for it, you probably won’t need to provide LEDES-formatted bills.
 However, it’s worth checking if you’re working with a business or a larger client.

 You can also use UTBMS codes (Uniform Task-Based Management System Codes) to give further detail on a LEDES bill.

 Creating a billing template

-If you’re not sure where to start with standard invoice requirements, there are plenty of billing templates available.
-Software suites like Freshbooks provide an excellent law firm billing template.
+If you’re not sure where to start with standard invoice requirements, plenty of billing templates are available.
+Software suites like FreshBooks provide an excellent law firm billing template.
 You can also create customized bill templates by using bill themes in Clio.

 Top tips to improve billing productivity

 1. Set expectations with clients up-front about your firm’s billing process and policies

-Good billing comes down to clear communication with clients.
+Good attorney billing comes down to clear communication with clients.
 A bill isn’t just an invoice: It’s a tool for communicating the value you provide to your legal clients.

 Depending on your practice area, hiring a lawyer may be one of the most expensive things your client ever does.
 Spare them from unexpected bills: Set clear expectations as to what clients can expect to see on invoices, when they’ll receive them, and how they’ll be able to pay.

 2. Track your time as you work for more accurate billing